hull-ships/hull-outgoing-webhooks/assets/readme.md

 ## Configuring the Webhooks connector

-There are two sections per entity in the settings to define which users or accounts will be sent as POST webhooks.
+There are two sections per entity in the settings to define which users or accounts to send as POST webhooks.

 ### 1. Global Filter